OCA/OpenUpgrade/docsource/070_migration_files.rst

     * The field is now required.
-The upgrade script might apply the default for this field, if it is encoded in the model, or any value that you might see fit (see the openupgrade library function :meth:`~openupgrade.set_defaults`).
-If any empty values remain, these can be reported by the openupgrade report module (TODO).
+The upgrade script might apply the default for this field, if it is encoded in the model, or any value that you might see fit (see the OpenUpgrade library function :meth:`~openupgrade.set_defaults`).
+If any empty values remain, these can be reported by the OpenUpgrade report module (TODO).
       If the field is a function field after the upgrade, this changes the cause for action.
 See below.